Geodorcus ithaginis: Distribution

 This species is only known from the Mokohinau Islands in New Zealand.
 It was one of 130 beetle species collected on the Mokohinaus by lighthouse keeper Andreas Stewart Sandager (stationed on Burgess Island 1883–1889); a third of these species turned out to be new to science, and were described by Thomas Broun.
 The stag beetle's type locality was given by Broun as "Halodroma Islet", but there is no island by that name.
 "Halodroma" may be another name for Lizard Island, a small flat island southeast of Burgess Island; Halodroma urinatrix is the former name of Pelacanoides urinatrix, the diving petrel, which used to nest in burrows on Lizard and two other low Mokohinau islands.

 A few more specimens were collected in 1902, and then none until the species was rediscovered in 1984 on "Stack H", a 1.2 ha island southwest of Burgess Island.
 All recent surveys have only found this species on Stack H, in a "living-room sized" patch of New Zealand ice plant or horokaka (Disphyma australe); it has not been seen on Lizard Island since its description in 1893.

 Habitat

 Geodorcus species on mainland New Zealand are associated with rotten logs, but these are absent from Stack H. The Mokohinau Islands are generally very arid, with poor moisture retention.
 This beetle burrows into a peat-like layer of soil formed by New Zealand ice plant (Disphyma australe).
-It has also been found under rocks, in the tussock grass Chionochloa bromoides, and in the leaf litter beneath coastal pohutukawa.
+It has also been found under rocks, in the tussock grass Chionochloa bromoides, and in the leaf litter beneath coastal pōhutukawa.